ImageMagick/Usage-Markdown/distorts/index.md

 In this case using the default '`Edge`' virtual pixel setting, which results in the horizontal and vertical lines of pixels, replicated from the pixels along the edge of the original image.

 You may like to make a better choice for the [Virtual Pixel Setting](../misc/#virtual).
-For example using a '`Background`' setting will make this no-op distort work pretty much exactly like the [Extent Operator](../crop/#extent).
+For example, using a '`Background`' setting will make this no-op distort work pretty much exactly like the [Extent Operator](../crop/#extent).

 For this image '`White`' Virtual Pixel setting would probably be a better choice.